leewtai/leewtai.github.io/courses/stat_computing/ed_hw_faq.md

 For non-coding questions on the homework, they tend to be easily verifiable.
-Once you make your selection, make sure to click "Submit" and make sure the button appears as a grayed out "submitted".
+Once you make your selection, make sure to click "Submit" and make sure the button appears as a grayed out "Submitted".

 <img src="edu_images/pre_submit_multi_choice.png" alt="Submit will stay blue if you have not submitted yet" width='300'>
 <img src="edu_images/post_submit_multi_choice.png" alt="Submit will turn gray after you submitted" width='300'>